Edward-kwabena-Twumasi/Python_algos/README.md

-# Python scripts and alogorithms
+# Python scripts and algorithms
 A collection of python algorithms making use of various data structures